eyamenko/eyamenko.github.io/content/blog/robust-caching-with-redis/index.md

 As an example, I will use an excellent client library for .NET, called [StackExchange.Redis](https://stackexchange.github.io/StackExchange.Redis/).
 At the time of writing, it’s the most popular one and it’s battle tested by some large websites, e.g. [StackOverflow](https://stackoverflow.com/).

 1. First things first, make sure to use the latest version of the library.
-Authors update it and release bug fixes frequently.
+Authors often release new versions and promptly fix issues.

 2. Have a single connection per application and initialize it in a thread-safe way.
 Make the cache client a singleton.